SparkBeyond/agentune/docs/features.md

-from agentune.analyze.join.base import JoinStrategy

 # Features (for developers)

 ## What is a feature?

-A feature - an instance of class Feature - is defined as: a function that calculates a value of a known type for a row of input data.
+A feature - an instance of class Feature - is defined as: a function that calculates a value of a known type for a row in the main table.
+The return types supported are int, bool, float, and categorical string.

-There are other useful concepts and entities, which are not functions or are not per row or don't have a useful type.
+There are other useful concepts and entities which are not functions or are not per row or have a different type.
 They are not called 'features' in this codebase.
-Talking about 'this is not what features should be like' is not productive;
-this is the definition of "feature".

 ## Feature types